xshen053/memory-magician/docs/datavisualization.md

-* home screen
-* today review screen
-* catch up screen
-* calendar screen

 # metrics

-- review rate: actually review count / all cards need to review by far
-- different tags: task number

 ## home screen

-- for each tag, number of card
+- [x] for each tag, number of card
-- total reviewtime today (sum of each card duration)
+- [ ] review rate: every day review rate (number of cards reviewd / total cards need review) - line graph
+- [ ] reviewed card number past 7 days - line graph
+- [ ] reviewed time past 7 days - line graph
+- [ ] active period - all cards updated time have a set
-- A calendar heatmap could show the days on which the user is most active in reviewing cards. [optional]
+- [ ] A calendar heatmap could show the days on which the user is most active in reviewing cards. [optional]

 ## today review screen: